ehealthsuisse/ch-epr-fhir/input/pagecontent/iti-65.md

 * [DocumentEntry.originalProviderRole ](#documentEntryoriginalproviderrole) (Annex 5.1 1.2.4.4)

 #### DeletionStatus
 The optional metadata about the DeletionStatus of the document is represented in the DocumentReference using the extension with the URL [http://fhir.ch/ig/ch-epr-mhealth/StructureDefinition/ch-ext-deletionstatus](StructureDefinition-ch-ext-deletionstatus.html).
-The values are defined int the ValueSet [ch-ehealth-valueset-deletionstatus](ValueSet-ch-ehealth-valueset-deletionstatus.html).
+The values are defined in the ValueSet [ch-ehealth-valueset-deletionstatus](ValueSet-ch-ehealth-valueset-deletionstatus.html).
 #### SubmissionSet.Author.AuthorRole
 The SubmissionSet.Author element MAY be used to track the user who made the latest changes to the document metadata.
 If present, the value of the AuthorRole attribute SHALL be taken from the SubmissionSet.Author.AuthorRole value set with the OID 2.16.756.5.30.1.127.3.10.1.41.
 The required metadata about the AuthorRole of the Author is represented in the List for the SubmissionSet using the extension with the URL [http://fhir.ch/ig/ch-epr-mhealth/StructureDefinition/ch-ext-author-authorrole](StructureDefinition-ch-ext-author-authorrole.html).
 The values are defined in the ValueSet [SubmissionSet.Author.AuthorRole](http://fhir.ch/ig/ch-epr-term/ValueSet/SubmissionSet.Author.AuthorRole).